keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

 comments: true
 ---

-# Adding a New Metrics Provider for Placeholder Endpoint
+# Add a metrics provider endpoint

 In this guide, we will create a placeholder provider.
 The following steps are a starting point to create your own custom provider: